Net Heat Supplied using Relative Thickness Factor Solution

 Formula Used

-Net Heat Supplied = ((Thickness of the Metal/Relative Plate Thickness Factor)^2)*Density*Specific Heat Capacity*(Temperature to Calculate Cooling Rate-Ambient Temperature)
+Net Heat Supplied = ((Thickness of Filler Metal/Relative Plate Thickness Factor)^2)*Density of Electrode*Specific Heat Capacity*(Temperature for Cooling Rate-Ambient Temperature)

 Qnet = ((t/τ)^2)*ρ*Qc*(Tc-ta)